paulchambaz/twitch-cli/README.md

 How To Use
 -

+To run this program, simply run **twitch-cli streamer** and the streamers stream will start.

+To get the correct name, got to [twitch](https://www.twitch.tv) and go to a streamer page.
+The correct name is in the url.

-To add streamers to the program, you need to edit the config.h file located in the include folder.
+If you want to add streamer, and get update status as to when they are live, you need to edit *config.h*.
 Here is an example:

 ```